Irrational-Encoding-Wizardry/guide.encode.moe/src/encoding/video-artifacts.md

-Before we dive into this laundry list of problems with no clear solutions, let’s start by recognizing some things that often get mistaken for artifacts.
+Before we dive into this laundry list of problems with no clear solutions, let's start by recognizing some things that often get mistaken for artifacts.